BlueGhostAlt/moonad/README.md

 # Moonad

-## Typed Functinal Utility Library for Library
+## Typed Functional Utility Library for Library

 ### `moonad` brings to the table well-known patterns and features from strongly typed functional languages to TypeScript